 The development will result in the loss of no semi-natural habitat.

-Connections to foul and surface water drainage already exist.
+Connections to foul and surface water drainage already exist (see Chapter 8- Water).

-Figure 5.2 - Development layout
+Figure 5.2: Development layout (Source: RA+U Architects)

 5.5 POTENTIAL IMPACT OF THE PROPOSED DEVELOPMENT